Awards of the IAPR

 The origin of the Godin Prize is a gift by Gregory Zilboorg to André Godin who was professor of psychology of religion at the Lumen Vitae Institute in Brussels, on March 15, 1956 in order to develop studies in the psychology of religion.
 The name of the prize on that moment was the Quinquennial Prize for the Scientific Psychology of Religion.
 After the death of André Godin on the 2nd of June 1997, the committee decided to change the name of the prize in the Godin Prize.
 André Godin, as a trained practitioner in psychoanalysis, identified with the fields that became known as Pastoral Counseling and Pastoral care.
 On account of his interest in Clinical Psychology he was actively engaged in the field of the Psychology of Religion, which he wished to see develop as a scientific discipline in its own right.

-Till now the Godin Prize has been awarded eight times.
+Till now the Godin Prize has been awarded nine times.
 The previous recipients of the prize and the works for which they were honored are:

 1967 – J.P.
 Deconchy for "Structure génétique de l’idée de Dieu chez des catholiques français.
 Garçons et filles de 8 à 16 ans."